Penetration Pricing

 Price Increases After Implementing Penetration Pricing

-Raising prices can lead to customer dissatisfaction and reduced sales once consumers become accustomed to low prices.
-Uber initially attracted riders with cheaper rates compared to traditional taxis but faced backlash when it increased its fares.
+Any cost increase risks customer dissatisfaction and reduced purchases when consumers become accustomed to low prices.
+Uber first drew riders through rates below traditional cab fares but faced backlash after raising prices.

 Customer Loyalty

-Once consumers become accustomed to using a product at an affordable price, they may become loyal to the brand, even when prices rise.
-For instance, Spotify initially offered lower-cost streaming subscriptions than buying individual songs or albums.
+Consumers who are accustomed to using a product at an affordable price, tend to become loyal to the brand, even when prices rise.
+Spotify initially offered lower-cost streaming subscriptions than buying individual songs or albums.

 Applications in Business